Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Created: November 16, 2023

-We strongly recommend to read our article on Relying Party IDs before diving deeper into this article, as it really helps to understand things better.
+We strongly recommend reading our article on Relying Party IDs before diving deeper into this article, as it helps to understand things better.

 Sharing passkeys in this blog post should not be mistaken with sharing passkeys within e.g. an Apple account to let other family members access your passkeys.
-For more details on this process, please check this blog post.
+For more details on this process, please check our guide on sharing passkeys between Apple devices.

 You can find the completed code for the Flutter app in this GitHub repository.

-Native & Web Apps Basics: A fundamental understanding of native app development and general web app architecture is crucial.
+Native & Web Apps Basics: A fundamental understanding of native app development and general web app architecture is crucial for implementing cross-platform passkey sharing.

-Passkeys & WebAuthn: A solid understanding of passkeys and WebAuthn is essential since well be delving into advanced configurations and setups.
-Ensure youre familiar with the basic processes and functionalities of passkeys and WebAuthn to smoothly navigate through the tutorial.
+Passkeys & WebAuthn: A solid understanding of passkeys and WebAuthn is essential since we'll be delving into advanced configurations and setups for passkey synchronization.
+Ensure you're familiar with the basic processes and functionalities of passkeys and WebAuthn to smoothly navigate through the tutorial.
 In case you need some refreshments on certain topics, please have a look at our other detailed blog posts:

 Flutter: